 When it comes time to replace a door, most people turn to fiberglass and steel to safeguard their investment.

 Fiberglass and steel are both more resistant to the elements, easier on maintenance requirements, better on energy efficiency, and often a less expensive option than wood.
 But how do they compare to each other?
 And what are the accompanying features?

-If you’re looking to have new doors installed on your home, you can’t go wrong with steel.
-This is a versatile material that comes with a lot of options.
+If you're looking to have new doors installed on your home, you can't go wrong with steel.
+It is a versatile material that comes with a lot of options.
 Some may even surprise you!

 - When you think of a steel door, do you picture an old rusting door on the back of a building that only gives access to an alleyway?
-While a reinforced steel door is great for rear door security, you can get a whole lot more style and elegance from steel than this.
-But, it is important to note that when it comes to home security, steel might give a hair more protection than fiberglass.
+While a reinforced steel door is excellent for rear door security, you can get a whole lot more style and elegance from steel than this.
+But, it is essential to note that when it comes to home security, steel might give a hair more protection than fiberglass.